 The most common examples of errors are failure to report all sources of income, and the number and relationship of the various people in the household.

 Intentional errors or omissions are considered fraud and will be pursued by the Department of Human Services.
-If the State Administrative Court determines the error or omission was intentional, a program disqualification will result for child care, Colorado Works (or TANF), and Food Assistance (or SNAP).
+If the State Administrative Court determines the error or omission was intentional, a program disqualification will result in childcare, Colorado Works (or TANF), and Food Assistance (or SNAP).
 The Department of Human Services will pursue recovery of all incorrectly paid benefits.
 In extreme circumstances, felony criminal charges may be pursued.

 Can providers commit fraud?

-Child welfare, child care and Medicaid providers may commit fraud by incorrectly or over billing for services.
-Also, retailers that accepts Electronic Benefit Transfer (EBT) payment may commit fraud in coordination with or without clients being aware.
+Child welfare, childcare, and Medicaid providers may commit fraud by incorrectly or overbilling for services.
+Also, retailers that accept Electronic Benefit Transfer (EBT) payment may commit fraud in coordination with or without clients being aware.
 Depending on the program and amount, the Department of Human Services will pursue providers.
 This could result in non-payment, termination of a fiscal agreement or contract, referral to State licensing, referral to the State Attorney General, or referral to the USDA, Food and Nutrition Services, Retailer Operations Division.

 How do I report fraud?

 Client and provider fraud can be reported by calling the Douglas County Department of Human Services or emailing firstname.lastname@example.org.
 You may also call the Colorado Department of Human Services Fraud Hotline at 877-934-6361